sebthom/oval/README.md

 Releases of this project are available at https://search.maven.org/artifact/net.sf.oval/oval

-Then you can add OVal as a dependency to your `pom.xml`:
+You can add OVal as a dependency to your `pom.xml`:

 ```xml
 <dependency>